szmitadrianna/Online_Retail_Analytics_-Project/README.md

 ### Password Handling
 In the table *users*, user passwords are stored as secure hashes rather than plain text.For the purpose of this portfolio project, sample password hashes have been generated manually.
 [https://github.com/szmitadrianna/Online_Retail_Analytics_-Project/blob/main/password_hash.sql]

 # SQL queries
 * Total Revenue for a Year (in this case for 2024)
-* Monthly Revenue
-* Number of Orders per Customer
-* Average Order Value (AOV)
-* Revenue per Country
-* Top Spending Customers
-* Number of Orders per Month
-* Most frequently chosen payment method
-* Best Seller by number of products sold

-###
-Projects
-About Me
-Contact
-E-commerce sales data analysis project
-21.06.2025

-E-Commerce Sales Insights: SQL & Power BI Dashboard

-GitHub
-LinkedIn
-1.Project Introduction
-Welcome to my first end-to-end data project, where I showcase the skills I have independently developed over the past few months.

-The main objective of this project was to design and build a relational database from scratch for a sample online store using MySQL.
-The entire structure was designed according to the principles of Third Normal Form (3NF) to ensure data integrity and consistency.

-The product data (names, categories, store name) was inspired by available information from a real-life example — Gym Glamour — shop and was used solely for educational and demonstrative purposes.
-All other data, such as product prices, stock levels, customer information, and sales records, is entirely fictional and manually created for the purpose of this project.
-No private data has been used.

-Every table, record, and query has been carefully crafted to reflect a realistic e-commerce environment and to demonstrate my ability to work with relational databases, SQL, and data modeling.

-2. Project scope
-Designed the database structure in accordance with Third Normal Form (3NF) Created a complete relational database schema from scratch Built tables and defined relationships using MySQL Workbench Manually added sample data to simulate a realistic online store environment Developed a set of analytical SQL queries for business insights and reporting Developed reports and data visualizations in PowerBI Tool Selection: MySQL Workbench

-For this project, I chose to work with MySQL Workbench over other database management tools such as SQL Server Management Studio (SSMS).
-The reason was only the fact that for me is ease-to-use and I was able to create ERD diagram directly from the schema without creating tables.

-# SQL queries
-* Total Revenue for a Year (in this case for 2024)